datarefuge/workflow/research.md

 Researchers inspect the "uncrawlable" list to confirm that seeders' assessments were correct (that is, that the URL/dataset is indeed uncrawlable), and investigate how the dataset could be best harvested.

 ## Getting set up as a Researcher
- - Apply to become a Researcher
-    - By asking your DataRescue guide or by filling out [this form](Link coming soon)
-    - Skills recommended: in general, Researchers need to have a good understanding of harvesting goals and have some familiarity with datasets.
+ - Skills recommended for this role: in general, Researchers need to have a good understanding of harvesting goals and have some familiarity with datasets.
 Ideally they would understand how federal data is organized (e.g. where the "master" datasets are vs. the derived partial views of those datasets.
-    - Note that an email address is required to apply.
-  - Uncrawlable spreadsheet URL, slack invite, and other details will be provided once your application is approved.
-  - Verify that you have write access to the Researchers/Harvesters tab in the Uncrawlable spreadsheet
+- The organizers of the event (in-person or remote) will tell you how to volunteer for the Researcher role, either through slack or a form.
+	- As a result, they will send you an invite to the [Archivers app](http://www.archivers.space/), which helps us coordinate all the data archiving work we do.
+	- Click the invite link, and choose a user name and a password.
+- Make sure you have an account on the DataRefuge slack where people share expertise and answer each other's questions.
+	- Ask your event organizer to send you an invite
 - If you need any assistance:
  - Talk to your DataRescue Guide if you are at an in-person event
  - Or post questions on Slack in the #Researchers/Harvesters channel.

 ## Researchers and Harvesters
 - Researchers and Harvesters should work very closely together as their work will feed from each other and much communication is needed between the two roles.